cubiio/samatkins.me/content/post/building-map-project.md

 ![map project](/images/map_medium.png)

 This post relates to a front-end JavaScript and Knockout.js MVVM project, using APIs from Google Maps and Foursquare.
-The GitHub repo is [here](https://github.com/sam-atkins/fsnd-neighbourhood-map), and a demo is live on [surge.sh](http://sam-atkins-map.surge.sh/).
+The GitHub repo is [here](https://github.com/sam-atkins/fsnd-neighbourhood-map), and a demo is live on [surge.sh](http://cubiio-map.surge.sh/).

 ## Context
-I’ve been meaning to write a blog post on one of my projects and not found the time.

-So I’m writing about my Neighbourhood Map project for two reasons.
-Number one, no more excuses.
-And reason two, it has been a really hard project, and the best way to learn about it is to write about it.
+I’m writing about my Neighbourhood Map project for one main reason.
+It has been a really hard project, and the best way to learn about it is to write about it.

 Before I dive into the detail, this blog post is primarily aimed at present and future me.
 As I mentioned above, it is to help with my learning but also for me to look back on and see how I worked through this project.